osquery/foundation/docs/office-hours/20200623_meeting_notes.md

 access.
 What kinds of things might it never need?
 Are there specifics it would lose access to?
 How would this work for forensics or IR?

-There is some prior art in osquery around dropping privledges.
-For example, we drop privledges when we access the rpm or deb, to keep from modifying.
+There is some prior art in osquery around dropping privileges.
+For example, we drop privileges when we access the rpm or deb, to keep osquery from unintentionally modifying state.

 Maybe we can limit filesystem write access?